UPCOMING: Configure Bank Accounts and Suppliers for Canadian ACH Bank Transfer

 Navigate to:

-Company > Company Support Lists > Check Verification Bank Accounts
+Company > Company Support Lists > ACH Bank Transfer Accounts

 This will open the Check Verification Bank Account tab where you can configure bank accounts for file creation.
 Click on Add New at the top left of the tab to set up a new account for the export.

-In the Check Verification Bank Account pop-up, you will need to enter all required information.
+In the ACH Bank Transfer Account pop-up, you will need to enter all required information.
 See below for descriptions of each field.

 Description: This is a user-defined description to help you identify the bank account tied to this configuration.